h-casanova/product-inventory/README.md

 # Product Inventory API

-A REST API built with **Quarkus** and **Maven** to manage a product inventory.
+A REST API built with Quarkus and Maven to manage a product inventory with hierarchical categories, allowing creation, modification, and deletion of both products and categories.

+The project includes secured endpoints using JWT for authentication and Role-Based Access Control (RBAC), supporting roles like user and admin.
+It follows Clean Architecture principles, clearly separating the domain, application, and infrastructure layers.

+Unit and integration tests are provided to ensure code quality and reliability.

+### Product

+- Manage products with full CRUD operations.
+- Support for bulk creation of products.
+- Pagination, filtering, and sorting on product listings.
-This project implements CRUD operations for products, with pagination, validation, and optimistic locking to prevent concurrent update issues.
+- Optimistic locking using @Version to prevent concurrent update issues.
+- Validation using Jakarta Bean Validation (@Valid and @NotNull annotations).

+#### Category

+- Hierarchical category management with up to three nested levels.
+- Add or remove products dynamically from any category.
+- Fetch categories with their associated product IDs.

+### Security & Authentication

+- Integrated with JWT for authentication and authorization.
+- Supports admin and user roles
+- Two protected endpoints under /protected/*.

+### Documentation

+- Automatically generated OpenAPI/Swagger documentation (/q/swagger-ui).

+### Database

+- Uses H2 in-memory database in development and testing environments.

+### Optimistic locking

+- Products use a @Version field to prevent overwriting changes made by another process.
+If two updates occur simultaneously, an error is returned when the version is outdated.

 ---

 # Features

 ### Core Endpoints
-- **POST /products** — Create a new product
+- **POST /products/create-single** — Create a single product
+- **POST /products/create-bulk** — Create multiple products
-- **GET /products** — Retrieve all products with pagination (10 products per page)
+- **GET /products** — Retrieve all products with optional pagination, filtering and sorting
 - **GET /products/{id}** — Retrieve a specific product by ID
-- **PUT /products/{id}** — Update an existing product with optimistic locking
+- **PUT /products/{id}** — Update an existing product (requires version for optimistic locking)
 - **DELETE /products/{id}** — Delete a product

+- **POST /categories** — Create a new category
+- **GET /categories** — Retrieve all categories with their product IDs
+- **GET /categories/{id}** — Retrieve a specific category by ID
+- **PUT /categories/{id}** — Update the name of an existing category
+- **DELETE /categories/{id}** — Delete a category
+- **POST /categories/{categoryId}/add-product/{productId}** — Add an existing product to the specified category
+- **POST /categories/{categoryId}/remove-product/{productId}** — Remove a product from the specified category

+- **GET /protected/admin/products** — Retrieve all products (admin only)
+- **GET /protected/user/products** — Retrieve all products (user only)

 ### Advanced Features (Expected)